 - No monthly fee

 Many robo-advisors and brokerages offer these services at no extra cost to you, so you can find a truly attractive cash management account with a ton of benefits.

 The distinction between a brokerage account and a traditional bank account continues to collapse.
 Increasingly there are more and more financial institutions that do it all.
 So in many cases you could actually use the cash management account as a primary bank account even if you don’t take advantage of the related investing features at all.

-Wealthfront is best known as a robo-advisor, but its cash management account may be the best among the investing-focused sites.
+Wealthfront is best known as a robo-advisor, but its cash management account is also a great choice.
 It offers many of the most popular features: interest on balances, fee-free ATMs, checking benefits, a debit card and no monthly fees.